Master of Education in Coaching Education and Athlete Development (MEd-CEAD)

 - Organization and Administration

-Students of Xavier University’s masters in coaching program graduate in two years with knowledge in the latest research, an understanding of the important personal and societal contributions coaches make and the ability to design and implement developmentally appropriate sport programs for individuals of all ages and ability levels.
+Students of Xavier University’s masters in coaching online program graduate in two years with knowledge in the latest research, an understanding of the important personal and societal contributions coaches make, and the ability to design and implement developmentally appropriate sports programs for individuals of all ages, and ability levels.
 Graduates also embody the mission of Xavier by demonstrating competence, compassion and conscience, while acting as sport leaders and role models in their community.

-Note: This online master’s degree program will not provide licensure in any state.
+Note: This online master’s in coaching program will not provide licensure in any state.

 The online master program was designed using the National Standards for Sports Coaching and will be seeking accreditation through the National Committee for Accreditation of Coaching Education in the near future.

 The tuition rate for the online CEAD program is $570 per credit hour.
 The total cost of tuition for the degree program will vary, depending upon transfer credits awarded, additional fees, and the cost of textbooks/materials.
 See the Tuition page for more information.

 Since we have a cohort program, students must take all courses with their cohort.

 The students take 1 course at a time (2 per semester) lasting 8 weeks.

 There are not specific online times, but students are expected to submit work and must participate in discussions during assigned due dates.

 The program's courses are in module form, generally 4 per course, and in addition to exposure to the most recent research on an issue or topic, many of the courses are project-based.

 The online master program began in 2015 and has quickly gained recognition as a competitor in coaching education and athlete development.

 No. It is strictly a Master of Education degree.

 It is a cohort program, where you take 6 credit hours per semester, typically year-round.

 The program is 30 credit hours and takes less than 2 years to complete.
 There is no accelerated path for this master's degree.